HSH Class 31

-Class 31 was a fireless shunting steam locomotive, used at an oil refinery in Cerrik and operated between Cerrik and Papër.
-Not sure if the locomotive was operated by the factory or by Hekurudha Shqiptare, the railway company of Albania.
+Class 31 was a fireless shunting steam locomotive used at an oil refinery in Cerrik, operating between Cerrik and Papër.
+It is unclear if the locomotive was operated by the factory or by Hekurudha Shqiptare, the railway company of Albania.

-The locomotive was second-hand and originally built for pharmaceutical factory Wolff Walsrode for a factory in Bomlitz.
+The locomotive was second-hand and originally built for pharmaceutical factory Wolff Walsrode for use in a factory in Bomlitz.
 It was sold to Albania in 1956.
-In the seventies it was sold to a factory in Ballsh.
+In the 1970s it was sold to a factory in Ballsh.
 The locomotive was scrapped in October 2010.